harding/scaling-book/x.payment_batching/payment_batching.md

    ensure it has a high probability of confirming within your desired time window.
 For example, use the `CONSERVATIVE` mode of Bitcoin Core's `estimatesmartfee` RPC.

-5. Optionally, look for opportunities to send the batched payments without a change output.

-6. Optionally, when you're already planning to attempt an RBF fee bump, append as many additional queued payments as possible.
-(But remember that fee bumps are unreliable.)

 ## Footnotes